 How To Attract and Keep The Best Drivers

-The beating heart of your fleet is your team of drivers, the men and women on the road that ensure your cargo is moving safely and efficiently to its destination.
+How To Attract and Keep The Best Drivers – The beating heart of your fleet is your team of drivers, the men and women on the road that ensure your cargo is moving safely and efficiently to its destination.
 A great group of drivers can be the difference between a thriving, growing trucking company and one struggling to maintain the status quo.
-Making sure you have systems in place to recruit and train new talent is absolutely necessary to keeping your fleet healthy and strong.
+Making sure you have systems in place to recruit and train new talent is absolutely necessary.
+This will keep your fleet healthy and strong.

-Just as important to attracting and developing new drivers is making sure you keep your current team engaged, happy, and committed to your fleet.
+Retaining commitment from your current team is as important as recruiting and training new drivers.
 To do this takes more than competitive salaries – there are many aspects to retaining your drivers.
 Making sure they’re happy to get behind the wheel day in and day out is crucial.
-Let’s take a quick look at how to make sure you’re recruiting the best talent and keeping them on your team.
+Here’s how to recruit and retain top talent on your team.

 Building a Dream Team

 In a survey recently published by National Retail Systems Inc., 79% of drivers polled nationwide agreed that the most important thing when choosing a job was salary.
-Obviously offering your potential drivers a competitive wage plus an attractive set of benefits goes a long way towards attracting them to your fleet.
+Offering competitive wages and attractive benefits attracts drivers to your fleet.

 For example, as long haul driving has become less lucrative due to greater down time requirements, local jobs with more home time have become a bigger draw – in fact 64% of drivers rate it as the factor that most attracts them to a job.
-In the same study, 52% of drivers list benefits as the most important factor – another area that fleet operators ought to pay close attention to in order to remain competitive.
+In the same study, 52% of drivers prioritize benefits, an area fleet operators should focus on to stay competitive

 “The job – regional operation, hourly pay, home most nights – sells itself,” says Jim Pack, president of KF Express in Columbus, Ohio.
 “Getting in front of the driver is the hard part.”
 Making sure your marketing yourself effectively can be the difference between making great connections and just spinning your wheels.

-National advertising campaigns in magazines or on the radio have a broad reach, but they can cast too wide a net.
+National magazine or radio ads reach a wide audience, but can be too broad.
 Focusing on local or regional solutions like craigslist ads or word of mouth among drivers can be especially useful, according to Keith Tuttle, president of Motor Carrier Service Inc. of Northwood, Ohio.

 “Over the next 30 years, we’re going to be relying on trucks – and truckers – to move more than 40 percent more freight than they currently do,” said U.S. Transportation Secretary Anthony Foxx.
 The Federal government has formed a 26-member committee to investigate establishing minimum training requirements for truck drivers, indicating that this area continues to grow in importance.
 Helping new drivers to prepare for and obtain their driving credentials is a great way to start your relationship early on and build a strong foundation.